HDFGroup/h5pyd/docs/high/dims.rst

-Nested dimension scales are not permitted: if a dataset has a dimension scale attached to it, converting the dataset to a dimension scale will fail, since the `HDF5 specification doesn't allow this <https://support.hdfgroup.org/documentation/hdf5/latest/group___h5_d_s.html#ga508a06962e9fc11dff32ed356e0a71fa>`_. ::
+Nested dimension scales are not permitted: if a dataset has a dimension scale attached to it, converting the dataset to a dimension scale will fail, since that would create nested dimension scales.
+`HDF5 specification doesn't allow this <https://support.hdfgroup.org/documentation/hdf5/latest/group___h5_d_s.html#ga508a06962e9fc11dff32ed356e0a71fa>`_. ::

    >>> f['data'].make_scale()